bitbar/test-samples/samples/testing-frameworks/appium/client-side/csharp/sample-test/README.md

 # Appium Client Side C# Sample

-The capabilities has been set to run tests for Bitbar Sample Android app.
+The capabilities has been set to run tests for BitBar Sample Android app.
 Before running tests modify Tests.cs and replace `BITBAR_APIKEY` with your api key.
 You can find it in https://cloud.bitbar.com/#user/my-account under _My Integrations_.
 Set the `SCREENSHOT_FOLDER` to an existing directory on your system.